Rohit-Chandra-007/Rohit-Chandra-007/README.md

 ## 🚀 Projects

+- **DR Map Explorer** — A Flutter showcase project that renders an interactive SVG map of the Dominican Republic, powered by Riverpod for state management and Freezed-based models.
 - **Workopia** — Laravel + PostgreSQL enterprise solution for productivity and workflows.
 - **UPSC Blog App** — Flutter + Supabase community platform with secure auth and real‑time blog management.
 - **Flutter OCR App** — Text extraction from PDFs/images using Google ML Kit OCR.